ThunderFly-aerospace/TFRPM01/doc/tindie.md

 # Versions
 The product is gradually evolving and improving based on user requirements.
 Currently (as of 05/2023), the TFRPM01D revision is being shipped.
-In the development process, we keeps backwards compatibility, for example by keeping the same form factor or communication interface.
+In the development process, we keep backward compatibility, for example by keeping the same form factor or communication interface.
 The complete list of changes is in [releases](https://github.com/ThunderFly-aerospace/TFRPM01/releases).

 #### TFRPM01D (from 05/2023)
  * Green case
- * Added an LED indicating sensor power supply
+ * Added an LED indicating the sensor power supply
  * Improved PCB layout

 Note: The TFRPM01D sensors shipped from 8.
-5. 2023 do not have a hole in the bottom sticker for accesing screw for disassembling the plastic case.
-To change the I2C device address or output voltage, it is necessary to remove the bottom sticker and unscrew the screw. (bottom sticker is sticker with QR code)
+5. 2023 does not have a hole in the bottom sticker for accessing the screw for disassembling the plastic case.
+To change the I2C device address or output voltage, it is necessary to remove the bottom sticker and unscrew the screw. (bottom sticker is a sticker with a QR code)

 #### TFRPM01C (from 03/2021)
  * Gray case